-- 23. Defendant requires prospective borrowers to provide bank account information during the loan application process.
-For consumers whose loans are funded, SoLo uses the provided bank information to schedule an automatic payment from the borrower's deposit account on the designated due date. - 24.
-A key feature of the SoLo Platform is that individual consumers are invited to review borrowers' loan requests, evaluate the applications, and decide whether to fund the loan requests; those individual consumers who fund loan requests become lenders. - 25.
-To facilitate lending, SoLo provides prospective lenders with consumer credit information.
-Namely, SoLo collects information from other companies, including Apple, Google, and Plaid, concerning an applicant's cell phone, debit card, and deposit account history, as well as loan repayment history from prior loans originated through the SoLo Platform. - 26.
-Defendant then assembles and analyzes this information to generate an individual "SoLo Score" and "loans repaid" tabulation for each consumer.
-SoLo provides this information to third-party prospective lenders reviewing a loan request. - 27.
-In the first 90 days after the due date, if the total amount, inclusive of the Lender fee and SoLo donation fee, is not paid when due, SoLo seeks to collect payments on behalf of the lenders, including communicating directly via texts and emails to demand payment from consumers with allegedly overdue loans. - 28.
-From approximately March 2018 through December 2022, SoLo brokered 543,021 loans on its Platform, resulting in \$12,945,777 in Lender tip fees, \$6,860,642 in borrower-paid Donation fees, and \$2,467,211 in other borrower-paid fees.
-It continues to broker loans on its Platform, and according to its website, as of May 2024, there have now been 1,047,569 total loans to borrowers on its Platform.
+34. In the first 90 days after the due date, if the total amount, inclusive of the Lender fee and SoLo donation fee, is not paid when due, SoLo seeks to collect payments on behalf of the lenders, including communicating directly via texts and emails to demand payment from consumers with allegedly overdue loans.

+35. From approximately March 2018 through December 2022, SoLo originated, brokered, or otherwise facilitated 543,021 loans on its Platform, resulting in \$12,945,777 in Lender tip fees, \$6,860,642 in borrower-paid Donation fees, and \$2,467,211 in other borrower-paid fees.
+It has continued to originate, broker, or otherwise facilitate or service loans on its Platform, and according to its website, as of July 2024, there have now been "1,423,762 disbursements" to borrowers on its Platform, and "1 loan is funded every minute."